-4.13.3 Loans provided
+4.13.3 Loans provided (SIGNIFICANT POLICY)

 The Company grants loans to other enterprises only on a case-by-case basis, almost without exception to entities belonging to the scope of consolidation.
 Due to the affiliation and as the repayment of these loans depends on the group-level cash flow planning, the Company recognises no impairment for these loans.
 These financial assets to be held to maturity are valued in the statements at amortised cost.
-The Company has performed and documented the so-called SPPI classification tests/benchmark tests with regard to loans provided to non-affiliated parties that do not belong to the scope of consolidation, taking into consideration whether or not these loans carry variable interest rates.
+The Company has performed and documented the so-called SPPI classification tests/benchmark tests with regard to loans provided to non-affiliated parties that do not belong to the scope of consolidation, taking into consideration the variable interest rates applying to such loans.
 The test revealed that the amortised cost of the loans was adequate; therefore, it became necessary to determine fair value.